theresasogunle/meeting-scheduler/README.md

 **Decision**: Built the calendar component from scratch rather than using a third-party library.

-**Reasoning**: Building a custom calendar gives complete control over styling, behavior, and integration with the API.
-This allows for pixel-perfect design matching the application's aesthetic I had in mind, seamless integration with our availability data structure, and the ability to add custom features like skeleton loading states, smart auto-selection, and precise disabled date logic.
-Third-party libraries often come with unnecessary features, larger bundle sizes, and styling constraints that would require workarounds.
+**Reasoning**: Building a custom calendar gives me a complete control over styling, behavior, and integration with the API.
+This approach avoids the time-consuming debugging and workarounds often required with third-party libraries, especially when implementing custom features like skeleton loading states, smart auto-selection, and precise disabled date logic.
+It ensures a pixel-perfect design that matches the application's aesthetic and integrates seamlessly with our availability data structure, without unnecessary features or bundle size overhead.

 ### 2. GSAP Flip Animations for Step Transitions